One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration: Experimental Setup and Results

 \subsection{Results}

 \myparagraph{State Fidelity and Ranking.} \methodname{} learns a world model with significantly higher predictive judgment than baseline methods while maintaining competitive generative fidelity.
 Table \ref{tab:world_model_comparison} compares our full method against baselines and key ablations across all evaluation metrics. \methodname{}'s primary advantage appears in the predictive judgment metrics.
 We achieve a discriminative accuracy of 18.7\% and an MRR of 0.479, outperforming the PoE-World optimization baseline by 7.9 percentage points and 0.128, respectively.
 While precisely generating a complex future state remains challenging, our model has learned an accurate understanding of the environment's underlying laws.
 This enables it to assign high probability to valid transitions and low probability to invalid ones.
 The comparison to the ``random world model'' shows that (i) a high edit distance can quickly be amassed if the world models updates observables that are unchanged in the ground truth state, thus, reinforcing why such simulation is challenging; (ii) optimizing for generative metrics like state fidelity alone \textit{does not} yield a better world model to guide an agent, e.g., while the PoE-world model (row 2 in \cref{tab:world_model_comparison}) dramatically improves the state fidelity by reducing the edit distance \emph{a factor of 10}, it only \textit{marginally} improves the ability to \textit{rank multiple states} by $\approx$2\% over random (Rank@1) -- reiterating the need for state ranking metrics.
+Removing the parameter inference step (``\methodname{} \& None'') results in a performance drop of 5.7\% in Rank@1 and 0.05 in MRR, confirming that the weights are essential for distinguishing valid laws from incorrect ones.

 \myparagraph{Fine-grained Evaluation.} Figure \ref{fig:scenario_mrr} breaks down Mean Reciprocal Rank performance across individual scenarios spanning mechanics from resource collection to combat. \methodname{} consistently outperforms the PoE-World baseline on the majority ($16/23$) of scenarios.
 These improvements stem from a robust understanding of the environment's diverse rules rather than strong performance on only a few simple mechanics.